Recipe by Lynfred Brand Ambassador Laura Lorenz

 Directions

 Preheat the oven to 425 degrees.
-I like to use a pizza stone and preheat my stone for a minimum of 45 minutes (you can use a cookie sheet or metal pizza sheet/steel-you will not need to preheat these if a stone).
-While the stone/oven is preheating make a quick garlic infused olive oil.
-To do this place 3-4 tbsps. olive oil in a small saucepan; then whack 1-2 garlic cloves with the back of a chef’s knife* and peel the skins off.
-Place the garlic in the oil and let it infuse the oil over low heat on the stove for 15-20 minutes (you will smell it) *; then turn the heat off and set aside.
-Once the stone is preheated, roll the dough out (a 12 invh diameter).
+I like to use a pizza stone and preheat it for a minimum of 45 minutes (you can use a cookie sheet or metal pizza sheet/you will not need to preheat these if a stone).
+While the stone/oven is preheating, make a quick garlic-infused olive oil.
+To do this, place 3-4 Tbsps. olive oil in a small saucepan; then whack 1-2 garlic cloves with the back of a chef’s knife* and peel the skins off.
+Place the garlic in the oil and let it infuse in the oil over low heat on the stove for 15-20 minutes (you will smell it) *; then turn the heat off and set aside.
+Once the stone is preheated, roll the dough out (a 12-inch diameter.)
 If using cornmeal, sprinkle the stone with cornmeal.
 Lay the dough on the stone and poke holes in the dough with a fork (this prevents bubbles).
 Next, brush the edges with some of the infused oil*.
 Then spread the ricotta out with a knife or spatula over the center of the pizza, leaving a small edge where the oil is.
 Next, sprinkle the parmesan evenly over the ricotta and then place the torn pieces of mozzarella on top of both cheeses.
 The sliced tomatoes come next; evenly spread them over the cheeses.
-Then sprinkle the pizza with desired amounts of dried oregano and red pepper flake.
-Bake for 20-30 minutes or until lightly brown on top and the crust is crispy.
+Then sprinkle the pizza with desired amounts of dried oregano and red pepper flakes.
+Bake for 20-30 minutes or until lightly browned on top and the crust is crispy.
 Remove from the oven, drizzle with more of the infused olive oil, torn fresh basil, and arugula microgreens.

-*Let the ricotta sit out at room temperature for about 15 minutes, this will make it easier to spread.
+Let the ricotta sit at room temperature for about 15 minutes before using.
+This softens it slightly and makes it much easier to spread.